mrikh/MRPopOverVC/README.md

     @property (assign, nonatomic) CGFloat borderWidth;
     @property (assign, nonatomic) CGFloat cornerRadiusForPopOver;
     @property (assign, nonatomic) UIEdgeInsets edgeInsets;

-    //set the below property before presenting the view controller.
-Otherwise it won't work
     @property (assign, nonatomic) CGFloat triangleWidth;
+    @property (assign, nonatomic) NSNumber *totalHeight;

+**Note:** Set the `triangleWidth` property before presenting the view controller.
+Otherwise it won't work.

-    //If you add a total height, the pop over will ignore the edge inset of the side on which the popover is displayed.
+**Note:** If you add a total height, the pop over will ignore the edge inset of the side on which the popover is displayed.
 For example if the popover appears on top, the top edge inset will be ignored.
-    @property (assign, nonatomic) NSNumber *totalHeight;

 ##Second - Present a pop over with a string from a view
 You can present a pop over from any view of your choice and display a pop up with a text string.
 (Sort of like facebook tutorials).
 Have a look at the attached screenshot.